How to Treat Mosquito Bites

 Person applying medication to a mosquito bite on their ankle

-1. Thoroughly wash the bites with soap and warm water.
+1. Clean the Area: Gently wash the bites with soap and warm water.

-3. Honey: Used for many at-home treatments, honey has antibacterial and anti-inflammatory properties.
-A small drop on a mosquito bite can reduce inflammation and reduce the desire to scratch.
+• Honey: Widely used in home remedies, honey has natural antibacterial and anti-inflammatory properties.
+Applying a small drop to a mosquito bite can help reduce swelling and the urge to scratch.

-When to See a Doctor for Mosquito Bites
+When Should You See a Doctor for Mosquito Bites?

 < Back to Mosquito Treatment